kashi618/Atlas-of-Thoughts/College/Programming/Function Signatures - C.md

   - Functions
 ---
-This is how to initialize functions before main()
+This is how to initialize functions before main() *Also known as a function prototype*
 ``` c
 returnType functionName(parameters);
 ```

+- returnType = The type of data the function will return
+- parameter = Pieces of data passed to a functions to use

 ## Example
 ``` c